 I launched Rachel Whitehead Jewellery in 2016 when I was fortunate enough to be chosen by John Lewis to represent the Birmingham Jewellery Quarter in their Grand Central department store.
 Having John Lewis as my first ever stockist was an amazing opportunity and one I still pinch myself about now.
-I made the order of 100 pieces of jewellery from my tiny kitchen table and it felt like a dream to see little old me being sold alongside some really big brands.
+I made the order of 100 pieces of jewellery from my tiny kitchen table and it felt like a dream to see my jewels being sold alongside some really big brands.

 The Great British summertime is the most special time of year, the chance to enjoy the clear skies and the warm sun, and perhaps what makes it so special is because it can be so fleeting.
-Is there really anything better than the dance of butterflies, bumblebees laden with pollen, the wash of pink blossom and the excitement of hearing the first ice cream van of the year?
+Is there really anything better than the dance of butterflies, bumblebees laden with pollen, trees heaving with a wash of pink blossom flowers and the excitement of hearing the first ice cream van of the year?

-All of my jewellery is inspired by the flora and fauna of the Great British summer time and is designed and made by me in my Harborne workshop.
-I'm very proud to make a quality British jewellery and feel very lucky to be so near to the Jewellery Quarter and all of the talented craftspeople and suppliers who help me make my sparkly ideas a reality.
+All of my jewellery is inspired by the flora and fauna of the Great British summer time and is designed and made by me in my workshop in the Jewellery Quarter, Birmingham.
+I'm very proud to make a quality British jewellery and feel very lucky to be surrounded by so many talented tradespeople and suppliers who help me make my sparkly ideas a reality.

 My jewellery is stocked in boutiques and galleries around the UK, for a list of stockists pop over here.
 Then head over to the events page to see what shows and fairs I'll be taking part in this year.

-Below is a film made for Small Business Saturday where I try to explain what having a small business means to me.
+Below is a film made for Small Business Saturday where explain what having a small business means to me.